justusvaltonen/cheatsheetsShared/README.md

 -Things relating to networking is a large topic that needs to be triplechecked.
 This is time consuming, but is good to do.

--Create your own styling guide to github
+-Create your own styling guide to github.
+Use others as reference

--Make things public so features get enabled.
-I was too ambitious with my initial plan
+-Rewrite you own fingerprint rules.
+Create the CLI-tool later.
+It may take some time.
+Have the program take in the settings as parameter so anyone can make their own language.

--Create the so called prod-area where there are coding samples of old stuff.
+-Who/what is accessing my account?